obonaventure/cnp3/book/network/network.rst

 .. figure:: fig/network-fig-079-c.png
    :align: center
+   :scale: 50

    The Type 0 routing header

 The type 0 routing was intended to allow a host to indicate a loose source router that should be followed by a packet by specifying the addresses of some of the routers that must forward this packet.
-Unfortunately, furtherwork with this routing header, including an entertaining demonstration with scapy_ [BE2007]_ revealed some severe security problems with this routing header.
+Unfortunately, further work with this routing header, including an entertaining demonstration with scapy_ [BE2007]_ revealed some severe security problems with this routing header.
 For this reason, loose source routing with the type 0 routing header has been removed from the IPv6 specification :rfc:`5095`.

 .. index:: IPv6 fragmentation